 Why does such a mistake happen?

 Well, a major reason is that many businesses get greedy and bid beyond their best keywords (that they already know).
-They hope to extend their business, by bidding on a few extra keywords.
+They hope to extend their business and their conversion rates, by bidding on a few extra keywords.

 Sure, you might get a few clicks with certain keywords banging on target.
-But, you’ll also show up for irrelevant keywords and get unqualified clicks, thereby wasting your dollars.
+But, you’ll also show up for irrelevant keywords and get unqualified clicks and a less than quality score, thereby wasting your dollars .

-The solution, obviously, is to eliminate such worthless ad spend.
+The solution, obviously, is to eliminate worthless PPC ad spend.

 #1 – Stop bidding on broad match keywords

-Broad match keywords are the default choice, but don’t drive the most qualified traffic to your site.
+Broad match keywords are the default choice, but don’t produce the best click through rates to your site.
 I wouldn’t even recommend bidding on phrase match keywords, to be on the safer side.

 Here’s a nice breakdown, from Google, of the different types of keywords.

-Exact match keywords get the highest conversions (although they have limited search volume).
+Exact match keywords get the highest conversions for search ads (although they have limited search engine volume).

 Log in to your AdWords account.